Exploiting Shared Representations for Personalized Federated Learning: Introduction

 \end{itemize}

-\textbf{Benefits of FedRep.} Next, we list benefits of FedRep over standard federated learning (that learns a single model).
+\textbf{Benefits of FedRep.} FedRep has numerous advantages over standard federated learning (in which a single model is learned):

+{\em (I) Provable gains of cooperation.} From our sample complexity bounds, it follows that with FedRep, the sample complexity per client scales as $\Theta( \nicefrac{d}{n}+ \log(n))$.
+On the other hand, local learning (without any collaboration) has a sample complexity that scales as $\Theta(d).$ Thus, if $1 \ll n \ll e^{\Theta(d)}$ (see Section~\ref{sec:fed-analysis} for details), we expect benefits of collaboration through federation.
+When $d$ is large (as is typical in practice), $e^{\Theta(d)}$ is exponentially larger, and federation helps each client. { \em To the best of our knowledge, this is the first sample-complexity-based result for personalized federated learning that demonstrates the benefit of cooperation.}

+{\em (II) Generalization to new clients.} For a new client, since a ready-made representation is available, the client only needs to learn a head with a low-dimensional representation of dimension $k$.
+Thus, its sample complexity scales only as $\Theta(k)$ instead of $\Theta(d)$ if no representation is learned.

-{\em (I) More local updates.} By reducing the problem dimension, each client can make many local updates at each communication round, which is beneficial in learning its own individual head.
+{\em (III) More local updates.} By reducing the problem dimension, each client can make many local updates at each communication round, which is beneficial in learning its own individual head.
 This is unlike standard federated learning where multiple local updates in a heterogeneous setting moves each client {\em away} from the best averaged representation, and thus {\em hurts} performance.

-{\em (II) Gains of cooperation.} Denote $d$ to be the data dimension and $n$ the number of clients.
-From our sample complexity bounds, it follows that with FedRep, the sample complexity per client scales as $\Theta( \log(n) + \nicefrac{d}{n})$.
-On the other hand, local learning (without any collaboration) has a sample complexity that scales as $\Theta(d).$ Thus, if $1 \ll n \ll e^{\Theta(d)}$ (see Section~\ref{sec:fed-analysis} for details), we expect benefits of collaboration through federation.
-When $d$ is large (as is typical in practice), $e^{\Theta(d)}$ is exponentially larger, and federation helps each client. { \em To the best of our knowledge, this is the first sample-complexity-based result for heterogeneous federated learning that demonstrates the benefit of cooperation.}

-{\em (III) Generalization to new clients.} For a new client, since a ready-made representation is available, the client only needs to learn a head with a low-dimensional representation of dimension $k$.
-Thus, its sample complexity scales only as $\Theta(k \log(\nicefrac{1}{\epsilon}))$ to have no more than $\epsilon$ error in accuracy.